Frequently Asked Questions

 In February 2018 the government will remove the seven-day waiting period so that entitlement to Universal Credit starts on the first day of application.

 When you claim Universal Credit you can telephone the DWP for a New Claim Advance, or ask your Work Coach at the Job Centre to arrange this for you.
-If the DWP agree that you risk being unable to pay essential bills they can pay you up to half of your expected monthly Universal Credit as a loan in advance, which you must pay off out of your future payments (up to six months or from Jan 2018 twelve months).
+If the DWP agree that you risk being unable to pay essential bills they can pay you up to half of your expected monthly Universal Credit as a loan in advance, which you must pay off out of your future payments (up to 18 months).
 You’ll need to explain your circumstances fully.

 From January 2018 those who need it, and who have an underlying entitlement to Universal Credit, will be able to access up to a month’s worth of Universal Credit within five days via an interest free advance.

-If you have been claiming one of the benefits Universal Credit is replacing in the month before your Universal Credit claim started (e.g. your income related Employment and Support Allowance claim has ended because you have been found fit for work), instead of a New Claim Advance, you could apply for a Benefit Transfer Advance, which can have a longer repayment period (up to twelve months).
+If you have been claiming one of the benefits Universal Credit is replacing in the month before your Universal Credit claim started (e.g. your income related Employment and Support Allowance claim has ended because you have been found fit for work), instead of a New Claim Advance, you could apply for a Benefit Transfer Advance, which can be repaid over a period of up to twelve months.

 You can request a New Claim Advance or Benefit Transfer Advance at any time during your first monthly assessment period, so if you did not request one when you made your claim, but after a couple of weeks you find you are struggling, you can still request one.
-Contact us - call 0300 304 5000 or email email@example.com
+Contact us - call 0300 304 5000 or email the Welfare Team.

 My Housing Benefit Is Currently Paid Directly To My Landlord And I Am Happy With This Arrangement.
 Can I Ask The DWP To Pay My Rent Out Of My Universal Credit?